website logo

 If you enter the a 3rd-party satellite, the address must include also the node ID of the satellite.
 This is required to establish a secure connection with the satellite.

-The second step of creating a new access grant is to enter your generated API key.
+The second step of creating a new access grant is to enter your generated Create Access Grant in CLI.

 The final step of creating a new access grant is to enter your encryption passphrase.